-On the closing of the transaction, Petro will issue approximately \$90.0 million of 7.92% senior secured notes in three separate series in a private placement to institutional investors.
-It is currently expected that the senior secured notes will be guaranteed by Star Gas Partners and Petro Holdings and its subsidiaries.
-The notes have been assigned a preliminary private credit rating of "BBB" by Fitch rating service.
-In addition, the senior secured notes will be secured equally and ratably with Petro's existing senior debt and bank credit facilities by the cash, accounts receivable, notes receivable, inventory and customer lists of Petro Holdings and its subsidiaries, including Petro.
+On the closing of the transaction, Petro issued \$90.0 million of senior secured notes in several series having an average interest rate of 7.92% and an average maturity of 8.54 years in a private placement to institutional investors.
+The senior secured notes are guaranteed by Star Gas Partners and Petro Holdings and its subsidiaries.
+The notes have been assigned a private credit rating of "BBB" by Fitch rating service.
+In addition, the senior secured notes are secured equally and ratably with Petro's existing senior debt and bank credit facilities by the cash, accounts receivable, notes receivable, inventory and customer lists of Petro Holdings and its subsidiaries, including Petro.
+Interest only on each series is due semiannually.
+On the last interest payment date for each series, the outstanding principal amount is due and payable in full.